krokodileman/PHP_Test_Optimy/README.md

 ############# Exam Code Guide ###############

+## 1. Installation

+  - create an empty database named "phptest" on your MySQL server
+  - import the dbdump.sql in the "phptest" database

-## A. Exam code repo
+## 2. Exam code repo
-  - Clone the code from my public github repo - https://github.com/krokodileman/PHP_Test_Optimy
+  - Clone the code from my public github repo - git@github.com:krokodileman/PHP_Test_Optimy.git
+  - checkout to "refactor-done" repository name
+  - create a .env file in your root directory and copy the vars from .env.example
+  - put your sql server credentials in .env file vars

-## B. Composer install
+## 3. Composer install
   - At the root directory, run composer install to add the dependencies found at composer.json file, if composer is not yet installed, please install using this link. - https://getcomposer.org/

-## C. Display data / Run functionalities
+## 4. Display data / Run functionalities
-  - Naviate to public folder
+  - Naviate to "public" folder
   - Run the demo script in your shell:/public>  "php index.php"
   - Output should be the same format like with that of the old code

-############# OLD Code Doc ###############
-## 1. Installation

-  - create an empty database named "phptest" on your MySQL server
+## 5. Verison/library and implementations

+This simple application works with refactored codebase

+  - PHP version used : 8.1.0
+  - library used are the ffolowing
+    - "illuminate/database": "^11.24",
+    - "vlucas/phpdotenv": "^5.6",
+    - "psr/container": "^2.0",
+    - "nesbot/carbon": "^3.8",
+    - "laravel/serializable-closure": "^1.3"

+  - used composer for installing libraries
+  - used container to resolve dependency injections
+  - used simple singleton container wrapper that can be accessed anywhere in the app
+  - implemented simple repository pattern
+  - implemented eloquent query to simplify queries; promote less code
-  - import the dbdump.sql in the "phptest" database
+  - refactored the the DTO classes
-  - put your MySQL server credentials in the constructor of DB class
-  - you can test the demo script in your shell: "php index.php"

-## 2. Expectations

-This simple application works, but with very old-style monolithic codebase, so do anything you want with it, to make it:

-  - easier to work with
-  - more maintainable
+  PS:
+  - Did not implement migration library due to short time, I want to add migration just to add the lacking columns "updated_at" on both news and comment tables
+  - Did not do feature/unit test as well due to time